csubhodeep/dnl_task/README.md

 ## For setting up the dev environment

-This section outline how to initialize the runtime environment of the project that are required to run application on Docker.
-This is important for local development and testing purposes.
+This section outline how to initialize the development environment of the project that are required to run the applications on Docker.

 This project is built on **Python-3.10.12**.
 It manages its dependencies using [`pip-tools`](https://pip-tools.readthedocs.io/en/latest/).

-Follow the steps below to set up the environment (assuming you have `python3` and `python3-venv` installed):
+Follow the steps below and run the accompanying code snippets from the root of the project to set up the environment (assuming you have `python3` and `python3-venv` installed):

-1. We set up the virtual environment and install the dependencies.
-To do this, run the following commands from the root of the project:
+1. Set up the virtual environment and install the dependencies.

 ```bash
 python3 -m venv ./venv